dbohdan/jimhttp/README.md

 A standalone library collection and web microframework prototype for [Jim Tcl](http://jim.tcl-lang.org/).
-The libraries implement command line and proc argument parsing, an HTML DSL, parsing and generating JSON, templates and persistent storage powered by SQLite3.
-The web framework provides a rough implementation of the HTTP/1.1 protocol and a routing DSL.
+The libraries implement command line and proc argument parsing, an HTML DSL, parsing and generating JSON, templates, and persistent storage powered by SQLite3.
+The web microframework provides a rough implementation of the HTTP/1.1 protocol and a routing DSL.

 # Components